Skip to Content

 #3 El Taco Feliz

-El Taco Feliz serves delicious Mexican food that is also super affordable.
-This was our first stop in Kauai ever and we ordered tacos and burritos and were blown away at how fresh and delicious it all was.
+El Taco Feliz is a little food truck in Kapaa.
+They serve delicious and affordable Mexican food.
+This was our first stop in Kauai ever and we ordered fish tacos and burritos and were blown away at how fresh and delicious everything was.

 #4 Leong’s Meat House